FORARE IL CEMENTO

 • Rotate the barrel onto the drill and tighten it by hand.

-• Using the wrench provided by the manufacturer, tighten the barrel onto the machine so that it is secure.
-It will self-tighten as you drill, so there is no need to over-tighten the barrel at this stage.
+• Using the wrench provided by the manufacturer, tighten the barrel onto the machine until it is secure.
+It will self-tighten during the coring process, so there's no need to overtighten the barrel at this stage.

-• Test the machine to make sure the power is correct.
-This is a good time to make sure the power cord reaches the work area.
+• Test the machine to ensure proper power.
+This is a good time to ensure the power cord reaches the work area.

 • Connect the water supply and turn it on to ensure adequate flow.